jlaw9/QCRunTransfer/README.md

 * _report.pdf_ - a pdf of the run report for safekeeping
 * _ionstats_alignment.json_ - contains alignment metrics such as total # of aligned bases

+> To push multiple runs at once, another version of these plugin scripts are available that accept a CSV as input.
+> Every run listed in the CSV is pushed to another server in the same way the plugin pushes the files.

 The purpose of the QCRunTransfer plugin is automatically QC all the different runs of a sample, and then merge the passing runs.
 Because the proton and pgm servers must be dedicated to handling the sequencing, the actual QC scripts and analysis must be run on a separate analysis server.
 This plugin will push and organize a selected run’s bam file along with other JSON files to a specified location on an analysis server.